LoneSalmon/Active-Directory/README.md

 </p>  <br>

 > [!NOTE]
-> *I will demonstrate elements crucial to modifying an account, as there are many options in the tool itself on how to customize the user or add more information about the account.*
+> *I will demonstrate elements crucial to modifying an object, as there are many options in the tool itself on how to customize the object or add more information about the object.*

 ___